Home » Big Island » 101 Best Things to do on the Big Island with Kids

 Scenic coastline at Anaeho’omalu Bay.

 This is a white sand beach that also has ancient Hawaiian fish ponds, a hiking trail, tide pools, petroglyphs, and more.
-Plus it’s a great place for snorkeling, kayaking, or stand up paddleboarding.
+Plus, it’s a great place for snorkeling, kayaking, or stand-up paddleboarding.
+There are so many fun things to do here; it’s another one of the top Big Island kid activities the entire family will love.

 5. Old Kona Airport State Park